 How to choose the courses (papers)

-In Postgraduate Diploma Programme you can choose courses worth 60 local credits (30 ECTS) in semester 1 (April – July) and semester 2 (August – December) and a course worth 30 local credits (15 ECTS) during summer term (January-March).
-Adding more courses to Semester 1 or 2 choices is possible if IPU agrees with the workload.
+In Postgraduate Diploma Programme you can choose courses worth 60 local credits (30 ECTS/18 US credits) in semester 1 (April – July) and semester 2 (August – November) and a course worth 30 local credits (15 ECTS / 9 US credits) during summer term (January-March).
+Adding more courses to Semester 1 or 2 choices is possible if IPU New Zealand agrees with the workload.

-Please note that some courses have prerequisites and co-requisites, where as some courses require no prior knowledge.
+Please note that some courses have prerequisites and co-requisites, whereas some courses require no prior knowledge.
 Prerequisites and co-requisites are mentioned in the course descriptions.
-Bachelor students cannot take Graduate, Postgraduate or Master level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
-All course selections must be approved by the Assistant Deans.
+Bachelor students cannot take Graduate or Postgraduate level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses.
+All course selections must be approved by the Assistant Deans at IPU New Zealand.

 When are the courses organized?